QingchenFan/QingchenFan/README.md

  🤔After which, he began his engineering career in the industry in 2021 but was still interested in the combination of machine learning and psychiatric research.

- 😄Thus he joined [**Dr. Cui's lab**](https://www.cibr.ac.cn/science/team/detail/480?language=cn) as a research assistant to continue exploring the correlation between psychiatry and the ageing brain.✨
+ 😄Thus he joined [**Dr. Zhoulab**](http://www.psych.cas.cn/team/yjy/index_90511.html?json=http://www.psych.cas.cn/sourcedb_psych_cas/cn/expert/202204/t20220401_6417881.json) as a doctoral student to continue exploring the correlation between psychiatry and the ageing brain.✨

  🔭🔭2022-Present: Research Assistant, Chinese Institute for Brain Research, Beijing